mariat00/cyber_security/README.md

 # Hack the box - Meow
 This is my first machine
 ##Envioremnt
--Operating System: Fedora (Linux)
+- Operating System: Fedora (Linux)

--VPN: Openvpn
+- VPN: Openvpn

-Tool: nmap
+- Tool: nmap
 ## 1. Connecting to Hack The Box  VPN
 I connected to the Hack The Box VPN using OpenVPN